 Topics Map > Software Guides > Studio Equipment

-This document has instructions for using the Yeti microphone to record an audio project in Audacity.
-The Yeti and Audacity are available for use in the Studio.
+This document has instructions for using the Tascam USB audio interface to record an audio project with multiple mics in Audacity.
+The Tascam and Audacity are available for use in the Studio.

-- Plug the mic into the Studio computer, or a personal laptop, via USB.
+- Plug the Tascam into the Studio computer, or a personal laptop, via USB.

-- Position the pop filter between the mic and the presenter’s mouth, without touching either.
-Only one presenter can use the pop filter at a time.
+- Position the pop filter between the mic and presenter’s mouth, without touching either.

 - Place the sound baffle panels between the presenter(s) and the bare walls (door wall and opposite) to reduce reflections/echos.
 The panels should be close to the presenter(s) to isolate sound.

-To record a project in Audacity with the Yeti microphone:
+To record a project in Audacity using the Tascam multi-mic setup:

-- Ensure the mic is plugged into the computer, and navigate to Go > Applications from the top menu bar.
+- Ensure the mics are plugged into the Tascam USB Audio Interface, and navigate to Go > Applications from the top menu bar.
 Double-click “Audacity” to launch the program.

-- Click the mic input drop-down and select “Blue Yeti.”
+- Click the mic input drop-down and select the Tascam, which may be named “US-4x4.”
 If it isn’t an option, quit Audacity by navigating to Audacity > Quit Audacity and launch the program again.
 If problems continue, restart the computer.